nginxinc/kubernetes-ingress/examples/shared-examples/custom-templates/README.md

 - `main-template` - Sets the main NGINX configuration template.
 - `ingress-template` - Sets the Ingress NGINX configuration template for an Ingress resource.
 - `virtualserver-template` - Sets the NGINX configuration template for an VirtualServer resource.
-- `transportserver-template` - Sets the NGINX configuration template for an TransportServer resource.
+- `transportserver-template` - Sets the NGINX configuration template for a TransportServer resource.

 ## Example